EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

    and used in the expressions.
 Expression syntax is similar to C, and uses essentially the same syntax as [algebraic expressions](/docs/input/preprocessor/#syntax-of-algebraic-expressions) in the preprocessor.

-   _Note:_{: style="color: red"} the preprocessor
+   _Note:_{: style="color: red"} the preprocessor parses
-   parses [expressions inside curly brackets](/docs/input/preprocessor/#curly-brackets-contain-expressions) and returns the result as a string.
-The result of the expression substitution is a string, which itself can be part of an expression.
+   [expressions inside curly brackets](/docs/input/preprocessor/#curly-brackets-contain-expressions) and returns the result as a string.
+An
+   ASCII representation of the expression (string) is substituted for the curly brackets; this string can itself can be part of an expression.
 Thus

    NSPIN={2+1}-1